 Play is essential for all children but especially for kids with autism and other special needs.
-Many children with special needs spend upwards of 40 hours a week in therapy and school, and need a break from all that work.
-Summertime play also gives kids an opportunity to feel more normal.
+Many children with special needs spend upwards of 40 hours a week in therapy and school and need a break from all that work.
+Summertime play with toys specifically designed for autism gives kids an opportunity to feel more normal.

 Outside play is particularly helpful for children with autism.
 Children get to do things outdoors than they could not do indoors, such as running and jumping, and this type of outdoor exercise can improve muscle strength, coordination, and flexibility.
 Playing outside can improve cardiovascular health and exercise endurance in ways that increase a child’s life expectancy.
 Regular outdoor play can improve body awareness, balance, and motor skills.
 Many kids with special needs have vitamin D deficiencies; exposure to the sun during outdoor activities helps kids get the vitamin D they need for good health.

 Outdoor play also provides mental benefits.
 In particular, exercising outdoors helps boost the self-esteem of kids with special needs by helping them improve their physical skills and overcome obstacles.
 Playing outside with other kids can also provide social benefits that may include improved behavior and relationship building.